Koro-SiF/kSJudge-redone/README.md

 # kSJudge-redone
-[Java 17, Gradle 7.4.2.][Minecraft 1.18.2]
+[Java 17, Gradle 7.4.2.][Minecraft 1.18.2+]

 A Judge plugin to submit and judge plots from the PlotSquared plugin.
 This uses the MySQL database.

 This was originally the kJudge plugin from a different github(my other github) which used to be for Minecraft version 1.16.5 and was badly organised.
-I retook the project to clean it up, update it to Minecraft version 1.18.2, and change parts of it to be a lot more efficient and readable.
+I retook the project to clean it up, update it to Minecraft version 1.18.2 and above (works with 1.19), and change parts of it to be a lot more efficient and readable.

 Dependencies in the plugin folder: [PlotSquared, LuckPerms] (these plugins need to be added to the server for kSJudge to work)